henryaliu/Paxos-Voting-System/src/main/java/README.md

 3. Proposer: Check for majority (half + 1) Promise and then send "Accept", else end election
 4. Acceptor: responds "Accepted" if received id > current id
 5. Proposer: checks for majority (half + 1) "Accepted", and then informs each Learner representing each Member
+Note: For sake of liveness, a timeout limit of 10 seconds is used.
+If no response after 10 seconds, we assume no response from a node.

 # HOW TO RUN
 1. Ensure Java 1.2 or later is used (because of getFirst() feature for hashmaps)